-The following strategies may be used to create efficient and safe school zone pick up and drop aff.
-Appropriate strategies may be determined on a case-by-case basis in callaboration with school administrations, capital improvement, and streets and maintenance.
+The following strategies may be used to create efficient and safe school zone pick up and drop off.
+Appropriate strategies may be determined on a case-by-case basis in collaboration with school administrations, capital improvement, and streets and maintenance.

-- · Adding an aff-site queuing lane
+- Adding an off-site gueuing lane

-- · Temporary street closures
+- Temporary street closures

-- · Partial street closures
+- Partial street closures

-- Designating an area off of school grounds as a drop-off and pick-up zone ("Park a block and Walk a Block" Program)
+- zone ("Park a block and Walk a Block" Program)

 - Formalized and expanded crossing guard program